-In our role as energy providers, every day we have the opportunity to speak with homeowners about what new and innovative ways they are managing to save on your apartment electric bill.
+In our role as energy providers, every day we have the opportunity to speak with homeowners and teach them how to lower the electric bill in their apartment.
 Over time, we have compiled those strategies into posts with the hopes of passing those savings along to others.
 In putting all of that information together, something that has become apparent is that there is a need for savings strategies, not just for homeowners, but for those living in apartments as well.
 So, for those renting apartments, here are some tips for you to save money and lower your electric bills.

 Here is what you need to do to reduce your apartment’s electric bill

 1. Use lights only when you need them

 Though it is one of the most widely corrected habits from childhood, leaving the lights on when they are not needed stays with a surprising amount of people.
 Because of this, one of the biggest contributors to high electricity bills stems from people needlessly wasting electricity within their homes.
 To begin counteracting this, you could consider motion-detecting lights within your home that automatically turn off after extended periods without movement.
 You could also invest in light timers throughout your home.
 Using these, you could select one or two light sources in central locations to power on, allowing you to minimize the number of lights you require.
 And when the preselected hour rolls around, the lights will automatically turn off helping you save on your electric bill.

 2. Replace incandescent bulbs with CFLs